bertofurth/Seagate-Central-Modern-Slot-In-Kernel/INSTRUCTIONS_CROSS_COMPILE_KERNEL.md

 # INSTRUCTIONS_CROSS_COMPILE_KERNEL.md
+## Summary
+This is a guide that describes how to cross compile a replacement linux kernel suitable for installation on a Seagate Central NAS device.

+Manual installation of the cross compiled kernel is covered by BERTO **INSTRUCTIONS_MANUALLY_INSTALL_BERTO_BERTO.md**

+Installation of the cross compiled kernel in conjunction with the software using the easier but less flexible firmware upgrade method is covered by
-BERTO
+BERTO **INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md**

-Tested with linux 5.14
+This procedure has been tested to work on the following building platforms

+* OpenSUSE Tumbleweed (Aug 2021) on x86
+* OpenSUSE Tumbleweed (Aug 2021) on Raspberry Pi 4B
+* Debian 10 (Buster) on x86

+The procedure has been tested to work with make v4.3 and v4.2.1 as well cross compiler gcc versions 11.2.0, 8.5.0 and 5.5.0.

+In general, it is suggested to use the latest stable versions of gcc, binutils and associated tools.

+The target platform tested was a Seagate Central Single Drive NAS running firmware version 2015.0916.0008-F however I believe these instructions should work for other Seagate Central configurations and firmware versions.

 ## Prerequisites
 ### Disk space
-BERTO : This procedure will take up to a maximum of about 1GiB of disk space on the building host.
-It will only consume about 10??
-BERTO megabytes of extra storage space on the Seagate Central.
+This procedure will take up to a maximum of about 1.3GiB of disk space on the building host.
+The generated kernel will only consume about 4MB of storage space on the Seagate Central.

 ### Time
-BERTO : The build components take a total of about 45 minutes to complete on an 8 core i7 PC.
-It takes about 6.5 hours on a Raspberry Pi 4B.
+The build component takes a total of about 8 minutes to complete on an 8 core i7 PC.
+It takes about 40 minutes on a Raspberry Pi 4B.

-### A cross compilation suite on a build host
+### A cross compilation suite on the build host
 You can follow the instructions at

 https://github.com/bertofurth/Seagate-Central-Toolchain